jepersson/P5-enron/final_project/submission_questions.md

 for the next step.

-One SVM and one Decision Tree classifier where compared and the Decision Tree were chosen based on better performance in respect to it's F1 value.
+One SVM and one Decision Tree classifier where compared and the Decision Tree were chosen based on better performance in respect to its F1 value.
 The reason for choosing the F1 value as a key indicator rather than accuracy is due to the unbalanced nature of the POI label.
-There are only 18 POIs and 127 non-POIs in our data set which means that we able to get rather high accuracy (88%) just by guessing non-POI for everything which isn't very helpful since our goal is to classify potential POIs.
-Further, when comparing the models one extra step were added to the SVM pipeline to standardize the input values since the SVM model expects standardized features while the Decision Tree works better with non-standardized features.
+There are only 18 POIs and 127 non-POIs in our data set which means that we able to get a rather high accuracy (88%) just by guessing non-POI for everything which isn't very helpful since our goal is to classify potential POIs.
+Further, when comparing the models one extra step was added to the SVM pipeline to standardize the input values since the SVM model expects standardized features while the Decision Tree works better with non-standardized features.

-In the end a RandomForest model were chosen to mitigate the risk of over fitting our model and to increase the performance on our testing data set.
+In the end, a RandomForest model was chosen to mitigate the risk of overfitting our model and to increase the performance on our testing data set.

 4. What does it mean to tune the parameters of an algorithm, and what can happen